Tanz0rz/haxe-fmod/docs/getting-started.md

 === "Kha"

-    Add the bank folder to the khafile assets, so `kha.Assets.loadEverything` loads the banks with everything else.
+    Add the bank folder to the khafile assets for the browser, so `kha.Assets.loadEverything` loads the banks with everything else.
 Then call `FmodKhaSetup.preload()` from its callback.
-It initializes FMOD from those assets and calls back once FMOD is ready.
+It initializes FMOD from those assets, or from the bank folder on a native target, and calls back once FMOD is ready.
 The first scene then plays at once, on HTML5 too.
 See [Engine components](guides/components.md#setup).

     ```js
-    project.addAssets('assets/fmod/Desktop/*.bank');
+    if (platform === 'html5') project.addAssets('assets/fmod/Desktop/*.bank');
     ```

     ```haxe